codebydant/PCL-Build-Action/README.md

 ## Description
 This action uses a pre-compiled [pcl-docker-alpine](https://hub.docker.com/r/danieltobon43/pcl-docker) image with aditional developer tools for compilation.

-The `GITHUB_WORKSPACE` project is mount into the docker container where a cmake command compiles the project in a `build/` directory.
+The `GITHUB_WORKSPACE` project is mounted into the docker container where a cmake command compiles the project in a `build/` directory.

 **Docker Image installed libraries:**
 |     Package      |   Version      |  Description       |